AnimalsHome & Garden

 Water monitor lizard in water

 Water monitors are typically grey, with yellow spots and black stripes.
-They are covered in round scales and their tail is half the length of their body.
+They are covered in round scales, and their tail is half the length of their body.
 The water monitor’s preferred habitat consists of tropical areas, mangrove forests, areas of thick vegetation, and bodies of water.
 The water monitor is more common than other monitor lizards and is also easier to breed.
 However, due to its large size and excessive weight, it is one of the more difficult lizards to keep as a pet.
-Those that are domesticated require large cages with ample living room and precisely adjusted humidity levels.
+Domesticated cats require large cages, ample living room, and precisely adjusted humidity levels.

 What Does A Water Monitor Eat?

-Due to its size a water monitor needs to be fed on a regular basis (daily).
-It eats a variety of smaller animals including rodents such as rats and mice.
+Due to its size, a water monitor must be fed regularly (daily).
+It eats various smaller animals, including rodents such as rats and mice.
 Water monitors are primarily found in Thailand and the Eastern part of the world.
-In captivity they are known to be aggressive and flighty.
-They use both their tail, claw, and mouth when fighting.
+In captivity, they are known to be aggressive and flighty.
+They use their tail, claws, and mouths when fighting.
 They spend most of their time in the water and are excellent swimmers, hence their name.
-They are not the most difficult lizard species to breed and lay about 15-20 eggs per batch.
+They are not the most challenging lizard species to breed and lay about 15-20 eggs per batch.

 Where In The World Are Water Monitors Located?